 Le Hangar, Paris

-We kicked off two long days of recording with Rwandan-French rapper Gaël Faye and his creative partner French-Cameroonian Edgar Sekloka aka Suga.
+We kicked off a few days of recording with Rwandan-French rapper Gaël Faye and his creative partner French-Cameroonian Edgar Sekloka aka Suga.
 In 2008, the pair formed hiphop jazz act Milk Coffee and Sugar releasing an album of the same name, collaborating with musicians like Beat Assailant.
 Thanks to their engaging lyrics, their break through came a few years later at Printemps de Bourges – the famous French showcase for new acts.
 2017 UPDATE NOTE: In 2016 Gaël Faye wrote a book about his childhood called Petit Pays (Small Country), which became an international best-seller and has since been translated into 36 languages.
-2020 UPDATE NOTE: The book has been made into a film of the same name.
+2020 UPDATE NOTE: The book has now been made into a film of the same name.

 Remi Stengel, also a professor at the conservatoire and an accomplished composer, has worked on sound design for a number of commercials, theatre productions and French films- including several by film director Cédric Klapisch.
 A keen collector of obscure instruments from around the world, Remi brought in his valiha, a Madagascan bamboo zither with strings running down its length – its sound is very haunting and ethereal.
 Remi then played guitar using an Ebow slide to create even more ethereal sounds.